Zero-Knowledge Encryption

 Sessions automatically expire after 24 hours, limiting window of compromise

-Encrypted Master Key
+Encrypted Vault Key

 Why This Matters